 Over the past year, more than 200,000 adult students nationwide participated in field-testing.
-There are still opportunities for your agency to be a part of this exciting initiative!
+There are still opportunities for your agency to be a part of this tests for adults. field-testing.
+There exciting initiative!

 FOR STUDENTS: Field-Testing CASAS New Math GOALS Assessment Series